Nirph-Andre/Fx/readme.md

 #Fx.js

 A super lightweight, high performance, cross-browser, dependency-free animation library for the modern web.
+Ideal for mobile applications where you need a lot of animation functionality without a lot of footprint.

 ##Features:

-- **Super lightweight**: Just 3kb minified
+- **Super lightweight**: Just 1.9k minified + gzipped, or 3.6k minified
-- **High performance**: Uses requestAnimationFrame and hardware-accelerated CSS transforms, degrades gracefully in older browsers
+- **High performance**: Uses requestAnimationFrame and hardware-accelerated CSS transforms, degrades gracefully in older browsers (3D degrades to 2D, X/Y transforms degrade to left/top)
 - **Cross browser**: Tested in Chrome, Safari, Firefox, Opera, iOS, Android, and IE6+
-- **Dependency-free**: No jQuery, no MooTools, no YUI, no Closure
+- **Dependency-free**: No jQuery!
+No MooTools!
+No YUI!
+No Closure!
-- **Supports module loaders**: CommonJS and AMD

 ##Usage